Albert0i/MoreOnQueryingChinese/README.md

     }
   } while (cursor !== '0');
   await Promise.all(promises)
-  console.log(`Completed ${counter} sorted set.`)
+  console.log(`Completed ${counter} Sorted Set.`)

   return counter
 }
 ```

-Finally, you can query the top 10 most often used tokens in all sentences with:
+And finally, you can query the top 10 most often used tokens in all sentences with:
 ```
 ZREVRANGEBYSCORE fts:chinese:wc +inf -inf WITHSCORES LIMIT 0 10
 ```